 How long does it take to recover from wisdom teeth removal?

 You should be able to go back to normal (omitting strenuous exercise) two to three days after your wisdom tooth extraction.
-Full recovery might take a week or two, during which time you may still experience some pain and soreness, and your mouth will actually take at least a month to fully heal.
+Full recovery might take a week or two.
+During the healing process you may still experience some pain and soreness, and your mouth will actually take at least a month to fully heal.

 How long does wisdom tooth pain last?

 Some pain, swelling and discomfort are normal after any surgery, and wisdom tooth surgery is no different.
-In fact, pain levels after wisdom tooth removal will peak at around 72 hours after surgery, but should then improve.
+Pain levels often peak at around 72 hours after surgery, but should then improve.
 You'll most likely experience pain during most of the first week, and you might even experience it up to two weeks later if you get all four of your teeth out at the same time.

 If pain becomes worse after 72 hours, you should contact your dentist or surgeon because this could be a sign of an infection or dry socket.